Itamichan/Japan-Wanderlust/README.md

 * **Confirmation window** - when the user decides to delete a Trip or Attraction.
 * **Heart icon on InfoCard** - currently the logged in user can not add an attraction to their trip from the InfoCard.
 * **Get a paid version of Heroku** - at the moment we are unable to have an SSL certificate because we are using a free version of Heroku.
+* **Improve page's loading speed** - currently the speed on the mobile is ranked at 72.

 ## Technologies Used